 If you don’t have a smartphone or a radio around (and you should have, especially a phone!), you can try to use the traditional forecast system, that is, your senses.
 For instance, if it suddenly gets dark or you can feel rain in the air, there’s a high chance a storm is about to start.

 Some wonder if you can tell how far away lightning is.
 The answer is that while a thunder can be heard up to 25 mi away (40.2 km), lightning strikes have occurred from as far as 25 mi away from thunderstorms.
 This means that as long as you can hear thunders, you are not safe and must seek shelter.

 While hiking in the rain can be fun, there’s always the risk that a thunderstorm will eventually emerge.
 For this reason, it is always best to avoid trekking during weather instability.
 If it’s summer, keep into consideration that during this period of the year storms tend to occur during the afternoon, for which morning hiking should reduce the chances of unpleasant events.

-Hopefully, you will be precautious enough to avoid most storms and if you happen to get into one, I believe that following key safety tips will be very helpful.
-You may also want to check the resources below for a more extensive review of thunderstorms and safety measures; being rich in information has never been so easy.
+Hopefully, these survival tips motivated you to be precautious enough to avoid storms.
+If you happen to get into one, I believe that following these safety tips will be helpful.
+You may also want to check the resources below for a more extensive review of thunderstorms and the safety measures you can take before and during your trip.
+Being rich in information has never been so easy.